zerhud/ascip/README.md

 - `++` prefix or postfix for increate result's field number to store parser result. prefix `++` will increate the number for current parser and postfix `++` - for next parser.
 - `--` same as `++` but decrease the number
 - `finc<number>` method. same as `++` or `--` but you can specify the number will be added to current position (the number can also to be negative).
+- `fnum<number>` method. setts the resulting field position independently the current one.
 - `must` method.
 WIP. causes an error on fail.
+- lambda in sequnce: sequence parser will call it with arguments: source on start parsing, source in current position and result. it returned value, if present, will be added to the source position.

 # examples